Young Persons Counselling

 At times young people can experience problems within their lives, causing them to worry or even withdraw from normal activities.
 By giving young people a chance to explore their problems through talking, drawing, use of paints, games and toys can help create an opportunity for them to make sense of what is happening to them.

-Counselling is aimed at older young people to help them understand their feelings and behaviour and to support them in developing effective ways of coping.
+Counselling is aimed at older young people between 13 – 18 years of age, to help them understand their feelings and behaviour and to support them in developing effective ways of coping.
 Aswell as supporting them to work through their problems.

 Your first session